Generated foothill creek and granite canyon scene representing St. Vrain Creek near Lyons, not an exact location photo

 Ceran Saint Vrain Trailhead

-A stronger Forest Service walk-in anchor for anglers willing to hike the creek corridor.
+A stronger Forest Service walk-in anchor for anglers willing to hike the creek area.

 Rocky Mountain headwater context